Tatiana Borodulina: 2010 Winter Olympics

 At Vancouver 2010 Winter Olympic Games, Borodulina competed for adopted country of Australia.
 She came 11th in the Women's Short Track Speed Skating 1500m finals.
 She has qualified for the quarter-finals for the 1000 m.
 Borodulina failed to qualify for the 500 m event, with a final ranking of 21st.

 2014 Winter Olympics

-Borodulina has officially admitted to the Italian news her commitment to compete once again for her native country Russia.
+Borodulina officially admitted to the Italian news her commitment to compete once again for her native country Russia.